limw0601/torus_collocation/README.md

-# Torus toolbox for dynamical systems
+# A COCO-based torus toolbox for dynamical systems

 This repo presents a torus toolbox for *autonomous* systems and *non-autonomous* systems subject to *harmonic* external forcing.
 It calculates a family of tori based on parameter continuation.
 This toolbox includes